 Post install configuration

-From the Adobe Sign App home page, We can see that the installation is not completed and we are still required to complete the process with a link to Post install configuration.
+From the Adobe Sign App home page, We can see that the installation is not completed, and we are still required to complete the process with a link to the Post-install configuration.

 The link is a link from Adobe on how to install and configure Adobe Sign for Microsoft Dynamics 365

 Adobe Sign account integration key

 It is important to understand that we require an Adobe Sign paid or trial account to complete the Post-install configuration.
 Obtaining a paid account can be done by the client’s IT department; for Adobe Sign plans and pricing, check the following link https://acrobat.adobe.com/ca/en/sign/pricing/plans.html.